37 Best Things To Do In Florence, Italy

 Bargello Museum

 Bargello comes from the Latin bargillus, meaning castle or fortified tower.
-The Palazzo del Bargello was employed as a house ‘del Popolo’ (literally “of the people”) in 1255, then it became the seat of City Council, and later a prison and place of execution.
+In 1255, the Palazzo del Bargello was employed as a house ‘del Popolo’ (literally “of the people”).
+Then, it became the seat of the City Council and, later, a prison and place of execution.

 It has a fine collection of historic materials: ceramics, tapestries, textiles, silver, and armor.
-For Renaissance history of art fanatics, the Uffizi is for paintings and the Bargello is for sculptures – hence make sure to add it to your list of places to visit in Florence.
-Among Michelangelo and Donatello, it also holds famous works of Luca della Robbia, Verrocchio, and Cellini.
+For Renaissance history of art fanatics, the Uffizi is for paintings, and the Bargello is for sculptures—hence, make sure to add it to your list of places to visit in Florence.
+Among Michelangelo and Donatello, it also holds the famous works of Luca della Robbia, Verrocchio, and Cellini.

 Casa di Dante Museum